 Interestingly, multiple types of feeds define different operations stages in a Merchant Center.

 The types of feed that you choose depend on the scale of your operations and customer demand.
-Let’s look at some examples of the XML Google Shopping Feed.
+Let’s look at some XML Google Shopping Feed examples.

 XML Google Shopping Feed Examples